raspberrypilearning/stamping-app/en/step_7.md

 Demonstrating these skills will contribute to the [Scratch Beginner]() and [Citizen Maker]() badges.

 You can go back and improve your project whenever you have time.

-If you have a Scratch account and have shared your Looping sprites project, keep an eye out for comments that others may make about your creation.
-Feedback is a great way to reflect on your work.
-Ignore any comments which are negative or irrelevant.